Jackson Immuno Research Inc.

 A polyacrylamide gel base layer then separates the proteins using bi-directional electrophoresis.
 This technique has been demonstrated to achieve subcellular resolution and with a throughput of 103 cells in six hours.

-Found Part 3 of our Western blotting guide useful?
-Get an update when part 4 is available here
+Found Part 3 of our Western blotting guide useful? sign-up for part 4 here

 References